 What are the seven limbs of this prayer?

-- In the third limb, we admit that there have been times that we have committed negative actions.
+- Admitting that there have been times that we have committed negative actions.
 This is sometimes translated as “confession,” but it’s better to translate it as “admitting our past wrongs or mistakes.”

-- Followed by requesting the turning of the wheel of Dharma or requesting the teachings.
+- Requesting the turning of the wheel of Dharma or requesting the teachings

-- Then we request that the gurus live a long lives and not pass away
+- Requesting that the gurus live long lives and not pass away

 The first of these, prostration, is something that we should do properly by placing our folded hands in these three positions:

-- And then at the throat to achieve the vajra speech of a Buddha
+- At the throat to achieve the vajra speech of a Buddha

-- And then at the heart to achieve the vajra mind of a Buddha.
+- At the heart to achieve the vajra mind of a Buddha.

 We then go down on the floor.

 The proper way in which we should do prostration is that, when our hands are down on the floor, not to have them clenched into a fist.
 Our palms should be flat on the ground.
 Except if we’re very old and can’t get up very quickly, we should try to get up as quickly as possible.

 When making prostrations, we imagine streams of nectar and light coming to us from the visualized objects of refuge in front – the Buddhas or whatever we’re visualizing.
 We imagine that these enter us and purify us of all negative karmic potentials.
 Likewise, we visualize a replica image of whatever it is we are visualizing in front of us coming toward us and then merging into us.